 About the Artist

-David Scully (Seattle) received a 2010 GAP to present through a series of workshops his epic story Pimp Or Priest: The Life Choices Offered to Walter Williams, written in the vein of Angels in America and Cider House Rules—except in this work the African-American characters aren’t playing supporting roles, they’re the main characters.
-The story follows the journey of the protagonist through numerous settings including: a home for unwed mothers, feminist church, the street, the black middle and upper class, black academia, and, finally, the political arena.
+David Scully (Seattle) received 2010 GAP Award funding to present a series of workshops on his epic story Pimp Or Priest: The Life Choices Offered to Walter Williams, written in the vein of Angels in America and Cider House Rules — except in this work the African-American characters aren’t playing supporting roles; they’re the main characters.
+The story follows the journey of the protagonist through numerous settings including a home for unwed mothers, feminist church, the street, the black middle and upper class, black academia, and, finally, the political arena.

 Information included above was provided by artist at the time of application.